guisalmeida/GuiSAlmeida/README.md

 # Hi, I'm Guilherme Almeida 🧔
 I consider myself a creative and innovative professional.

 I am always looking for evolution and new challenges in my career.
 I have been dedicating myself to the web, mobile development, and a Bachelor’s Degree in Computer Science.

-I am constantly improving my professional side with the l
+I am constantly improving my professional side with the latest market technologies.

 ### **More details:**